jones58/brutalist-map/README.md

   - maybe a tick box whether you have visited the landmark, stored in local storage too.
 - edit so highlights whole building not just dot.
   -change color when hover/click on it.
+- check got all places from brutalist map.

 ## Resources: